The perfect gift for a town that has everything - an ambulance

 Taupō property developers Glynn and Mary Pointon helped make Taupō's fifth ambulance possible by topping up the trust’s contribution with a “substantial” donation of their own.

-The couple celebrated their 60th wedding anniversary last year and have been in Taupō for about that amount of time too.
+The couple have been in Taupō for about 60 years and say the town has been good to them in that time.

 “Over that time we have donated to quite a few organisations - that has been our policy.
 The town has been good to us so we like to show our appreciation.”